mjm522/toy_mobile_rover/README.md

-# ASCENT Robotics - Code Asignment - Sensor System
+# Sensor System - A Toy System

 In this project you will be implementing a (very simple) simulated sensor system.
 You will need to come up with a few different types of sensors, create a prototype of them and build a system using them.